AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 This article explains how to organize [data](#data) for the Project chart and what [elements](#elements) it displays.

-To learn about the settings available for this chart type, see other sections.

 ## Quick Start

 To create a Project Gantt chart, use the {api:anychart#ganttProject}anychart.ganttProject{api} chart constructor, like in the sample below.
 To learn more, see the [Quick Start (Project)](Quick_Start_\(Project\)) article.